Kids in the City

 • There is an entry limit per hour.
 When buying a ticket, you must indicate the time slot for ENTRY to the Royal Garden of Light.
 You can stay at the exhibition site as long as you like.

-• Tickets Friday, Saturday, Sunday, holidays: regular tickets 40 PLN, reduced tickets 20 PLN.
+• Tickets: Monday – Thursday: regular tickets 35 PLN, reduced tickets 25 PLN.
+Friday, Saturday, Sunday, holidays: regular tickets 55 PLN, reduced tickets 35 PLN.

-• Reduced tickets for students, seniors 65+, disabled people.
+• Reduced tickets for students, seniors 65+, and disabled people.

-• Free admission for children under 7 (every day).
+• Free admission for children under seven years old.

-• Ticket offices are open only 9 am – 3 pm.
-During the exhibition, the ticket offices are closed – tickets can be purchased at a ticket machine or online.
+• Tickets can be purchased at ticket machines (available during the exhibition’s opening hours, by card only).
+Ticket offices are open only from 9 am to 3 pm; they are closed during the exhibition – tickets can be purchased at a ticket machine or online.

-• Please note that during weekends “The Royal Garden of Light” attracts many visitors – it can be crowded and finding a free parking spot is very difficult – it’s recommended to use public transport or a taxi during weekends.
+• Please note that during weekends, “The Royal Garden of Light” attracts many visitors – it can be crowded and finding a free parking spot is very difficult – using public transport or a taxi is recommended.

-• The Palace is located in the Wilanów district of Warsaw, the Museum of King Jan III’s Palace (Muzeum Pałacu Króla Jana III w Wilanowie), Stanisława Kostki Potockiego 10/16 Street (location on Google map).
+• The Exhibition is located in the gardens of the Palace in the Wilanów district of Warsaw, the Museum of King Jan III’s Palace (Muzeum Pałacu Króla Jana III w Wilanowie), Stanisława Kostki Potockiego 10/16 Street (location on Google map).

 Photo source: Muzeum Pałacu Króla Jana III w Wilanowie